w3c/resource-timing/Explainers/Content_Encoding.md

 **issue**: the PR may need work. (including open issues discussed in the next section)

 ## Open Design Issues

+- For `resourceTiming`, Should we expose the `content-encoding` value exactly the same as the value from `fetch`?

-- Should we filter the values according to [this list](https://www.iana.org/assignments/http-parameters/http-parameters.xhtml#content-coding)?
+- [At `fetch` stage] Should we keep the value exactly the same as the one from server? i.e., we do not filter the values according to [this list](https://www.iana.org/assignments/http-parameters/http-parameters.xhtml#content-coding)?

-- Should the browser check if the value from server is erroneous, i.e., being inconsistent with the response body, or when the reponse body is empty?
+Neither do we check if the value from server is erroneous, i.e., being inconsistent with the response body, or when the reponse body is empty?
+(Chromium doesn't currently and I think that's a reasonable choice.)

 ## Considered alternatives
 None.